 Maryland Code and Court Rules

-The Maryland Code is a compilation of the statutes currently in effect and is generally organized by subject (e.g., Criminal Law Article, Family Law Article).
-The Court of Appeals, the highest court in Maryland, exercising court rulemaking power.
-The current Code and Rules are available online through multiple sources.
+The Maryland Code is a compilation of the statutes and is generally organized by subject (e.g., Criminal Law Article, Family Law Article).
+The Supreme Court of Maryland, the highest court, promulgates rules that govern the practice and procedure in state courts.
+The Code and Rules are available online through multiple sources.

-The publishers of the websites on this page make every effort to keep their sites updated in a timely fashion.
-However, the Library cannot warrant that these sites are current at the present time.
-Researchers should verify currentness with the website publisher and/or the original institutional author of the material.
-These online versions do not have annotations.
-Annotated versions of the current and superseded Maryland Code are available at the Library in print and through database subscriptions.
+Publishers of the three websites linked above manage the timing of their updates.
+The Library cannot guarantee that material contained on their pages reflects the latest amendments to the Maryland Code.
+Thus, researchers should verify currency with the website publisher or the original institutional author.
+These online versions do not contain annotations.
+Annotated versions of the current and superseded Maryland Code are available at the Library through print and database subscriptions.

 Laws of Maryland

 Maryland statutes are passed by the General Assembly, Maryland’s legislative body.
 The Laws of the State of Maryland is a chronological collection of laws passed by the General Assembly.
 They are also referred to as session laws.

 - Access the Archives of Maryland Online to view the session laws from the 1600s to the present.